MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/go-live.md

 ## Monitor go-live status with status and status reason

 Nearly all entities in [!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)] have both **Status** and **Status reason** fields.
 The **Status** is always either _active_ or _inactive_, which indicates whether the record is in use and can affect where it is visible and selectable in the UI.
-The **Status reason** gives more information about the **Status** , and often functions as a sub-status (which it usually does for publishable entities in [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)]).
+The **Status reason** gives more information about the **Status**, and often functions as a sub-status (which it usually does for publishable entities in [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)]).

 For most types of entities, you can manually assign the active/inactive **Status** for each record using buttons on the command bar.
 You might use this, for example, to mark a contact as inactive, which hides that contact from most views but keeps it in your database for future or historical reference.
 For publishable entities in [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)], the system usually manages the **Status reason** value (which is therefore read-only) to give you more information about the publish status.
 For some publishable entities in [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)], the **Status** field is also managed by the system and therefore may not be editable directly either.
 See the remaining sections of this topic for details.

-All entities provide a view selector for list views, where you can choose a saved query such as "Active journeys", "All live journeys", "Inactive journeys", etc. In most cases, you can find inactive records by going to the "Inactive …" view, where you can usually reactivate a record if needed.
+All entities provide a view selector for list views, where you can choose a saved query such as "Active journeys", "All live journeys", "Inactive journeys", and so on.
+In most cases, you can find inactive records by going to the "Inactive …" view, where you can usually reactivate a record if needed.

 ![Use the system-view selector to see inactive records](media/golive-see-inactive-records.png "Use the system-view selector to see inactive records")